 Director John McGovarin came up with a creative solution.
 What would have usually been an initial research session, would become the audio script and narrative to the video.

-Production started with a few beers with the DIAB team of Matthew Cross, Steve Tognolini and Glen Payne, having a chat about their connection to the business, (Glen’s father was one of the founding members), and where it had all started.
-The sound recorder captured every word.
+Hitting the record button on the sound recorder during a casual conversation, we captured every word.
 As the conversation flowed, the guys opened up about what it really meant to work for DIAB – the good times, the hard work, the sacrifices and opportunities; and the sense of purpose that came from being part of a company built on strong work ethics and family values.

 Following the recording session, the crew spent five days travelling to some of the work sites around WA.
 They captured vision of the industrial landscapes, the heavy machinery, and the DIAB teams hard at work – from waking up in their ‘dongas’ at dawn, to sharing a meal at the mess hall at dusk.

 “The creative challenge of mixing honesty with advertising has easily made this one of my favourite projects to date.
 DIAB is a family business up against a number of mammoth competitors, and still feels very much a family business – you can hear it in their voices.
 Glen the CEO wanted to make a recruitment video because the word-of-mouth hiring they’ve enjoyed for the past few decades is now outpaced by their relentless worldwide growth in industrial engineering.
-They didn’t flinch at the idea of using their own take on the harsh reality of the work, the sacrifice of the FIFO lifestyle and their humble beginnings; two couples in an improvised front lawn workshop (DIAB stands for David, Ian, Anne and Betty).
-Everyone we met over four days of filming was incredibly generous and easy to work with.
+They didn’t flinch at the idea of using their own take on the harsh reality of the work, the sacrifice of the FIFO lifestyle and their humble beginnings.
+Everyone we met over four days of filming was incredibly generous and easy to work with.”

 – Director John McGovarin